FreeRTOS/FreeRTOS/FreeRTOS/Test/CMock/smp/README.md

 ```

 ### Coverage tests
-Coverage test cases are designed to verify a specific path of SMP scheduler logic.
-It must specify the lines of code to be covered in the test case.
-To minimize dependencies, mock functions should be used wherever possible.
+Coverage test cases verify a specific path of SMP scheduler logic.
+The test case specifies the lines of code to be covered in the test case.
+To minimize dependencies, mock functions are used wherever possible.

 The following is an example of the coverage test: